xihajun/tool-learning/STAR/Generate_genome.md

 ## FASTQC (maybe will be mention in the notebook as well)
 The reason to do FASTQC is to see the quality of the dataset (I think, correct me if I am wrong as I am new in this stage).

+## Cutadapter
+In order to map to the genome, we have to cut the reads with low quality etc.

+There are a lot of tools can do this, but here we use cutadapter which is written in python.

 # THE "STAT" PART
 *what you really want*
 ## Genome indices